Once, in Australia’s deep North, I worked as a journalist and sometime playwright and musician.

 Pacey crime narratives and speculative fiction intersect in my Venn diagram of imagineering.
 The future holds an endless fascination and worry

 Now I write fiction full time.

 The Capricorn Sky is my first published novel.
-The sequel, The Kyoto Bell, is pending.
+The sequel, The Kyoto Bell, will be out on July 16.

 Over the years I’ve published short stories, written and produced plays, shows, speeches, musicals and written sundry reviews, features and poems in publications such as: